Mbed-TLS/TF-PSA-Crypto/docs/4.0-migration-guide/configuration.md

 The macros `MBEDTLS_PSA_CRYPTO_CONFIG_FILE` and `MBEDTLS_PSA_CRYPTO_USER_CONFIG_FILE` are no longer recognized.
 Use `TF_PSA_CRYPTO_CONFIG_FILE` and `TF_PSA_CRYPTO_USER_CONFIG_FILE` instead

-Configuration options that are relevant to X.509 or TLS should still be set in the Mbed TLS configuration file (`MBEDTLS_CONFIG_FILE` or `<mbedtls/mbedtls_config.h>`, and `MBEDTLS_USER_CONFIG_FILE` is set).
+Configuration options that are relevant to X.509 or TLS should still be set in the Mbed TLS configuration file (`MBEDTLS_CONFIG_FILE` or `<mbedtls/mbedtls_config.h>`, plus `MBEDTLS_USER_CONFIG_FILE` if it is set).
 However, you can define all options in the crypto configuration, and Mbed TLS will pick them up.

 Generally speaking, the options that must be configured in TF-PSA-Crypto are: